brendanmcc02/film-rec/README.md

 ## Data Retrieval

 IMDb provides a public dataset of every movie, TV show, episode, short-film - you name it.
 I configured a shell script that downloads these datasets, filters out only films with >=25,000 votes and >=40 minute runtime.
-However, these datasets only contain basic information about a film: `title`, `year`, `imdbRating`, `numberOfVotes`, `runtime` and `genres`.
+These datasets only contain basic information about a film: `title`, `year`, `imdbRating`, `numberOfVotes`, `runtime` and `genres`.
 In order to obtain more information about the film, I call the TMDb API service to find the relevant films in the dataset, and augment them with `countries`, `summary` and `poster`.
 Since the free TMDb service is rate limited, the responses are cached so no redundant calls are made.

 We know have a dataset of films stored in a `.json` file.
-Below, you'll find an example of how the film is stored:
+Below, you'll find an example of how a film is stored:

 ```json
 "tt0050083": {